+Active Shooter

-Active Shooter The best possible scenario is to intervene before a person turns violent.
+The best possible scenario is to intervene before a person turns violent.
 If you see warning signs, do not hesitate to share your concerns with proper authorities.
 Response to an active shooter requires individual decision making.
 The emergency notification from the campus will provide the last known location of the threat, but the shooter might have moved.
 In most cases, the best action is to barricade.
 You should evacuate (RUN) only if you are reasonably sure you know where the shooter is, and you have a clear path to an exit.

-An active shooter alert may be issued to building occupants through the TCATA radio system by announcing a Code Brown.
+An active shooter alert may be issued to building occupants through the TCATA Schoolcast system by text message.
 The alert could also come by word of mouth, Campus Personnel, text message, or email.